thesavant42/decker/README.md

 }
 ```

+## TODO

+### Slash "/" Commands
+To save UI screen space, and as a throwback to the days of irc internet relay chat, I'd like to implement slash commands, which are special chat messages that begin with a forward slash and execute functions within the application.

+For example, typing `/models` might display a formatted outut of all of the available models by requesting http://192.168.1.98:1234/api/v0/models and then parsing the json for the "id" field and returning a tidy list of models.

+`/load model_name` would unload the currently loaded model (if any) and load the model indicated by the model_name.
+The previous /models query uses an API to return model info incluing the context length, which /load will use to configure the chat session.

+### Scroll History

+Models will often return large responses which are not well suited for small device screens.
+To compensate for this, the script should support chat history.
+I'm not sure how MUCH chat history we should keep, but I should be able to scroll through a long response to read all of it.

+### Logging to SD Card

+Chat logs should be optionally saved to the SD Card

+### Load Last

+The app should load the most recently used LLM model on startup.
+When a new model is loaded, the "currently loaded model" lambda should be updated.

 ## Future RoadMap

 Once the previously listed features are working as expected and it's time to investigate more features, I'd like to investigate